 Consequently, it’s crucial to organize your content in such a way that draws the user in and keeps them there.

 Specifically, put your most important information above the fold, the block of space users see immediately after entering a page.
-This should include your content’s title, company name, target keywords, navigation menu, and any copy or media you deem most necessary to be immediately visible to users.
+This should include your content’s title, company name, target keywords, navigation menu, and any copy or content assets you deem most necessary to be immediately visible to users.

 This tactic for page organization will help direct curious readers along rather than lose their interest.